Augmentation Invariant Manifold Learning: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we study the numerical performance of augmentation invariant manifold learning through a series of experiments.
-We conducted the numerical experiments on both simulated and handwritten digits data sets.
+In this section, we study the numerical performance of augmentation invariant manifold learning.
+We conducted the numerical experiments on both simulated and real data sets.
+Besides the results presented below, Section S2.1 in Supplement Material studies tuning parameters' effects in Algorithm~\ref{ag:aimlop}.